Walgett Shire

 Walgett Shire is a local government area in the Orana region of New South Wales, Australia.
 The northern boundary of the Shire is located adjacent to the border between New South Wales and Queensland.
 The town of Walgett is located on the Namoi River, nearby to its junction with the Barwon River and at the junction of the Kamilaroi Highway and the Castlereagh Highway.

 The Shire is divided between the agricultural areas (producing wool, cattle, wheat and cotton), which are near the Barwon and Namoi rivers or south-east of the Barwon River, and the outback country north-west of the Barwon River, including the black opal mining and fossicking town of Lightning Ridge.
 Prior to 1957, when Lightning Ridge was established as a significant settlement, the outback country was part of the Western Division.

-The Mayor of Walgett Shire Council is Jane Keir who is unaligned with any political party.
+The mayor of Walgett Shire Council is Jasen Ramien who is unaligned with any political party.

 Towns and villages

-Walgett Shire includes Walgett, Lightning Ridge, Collarenebri, Pilliga, Pokataroo, Rowena, Burren Junction, Cryon, Cumborah, Glengarry and Carinda.
+Walgett Shire includes Walgett, Lightning Ridge, Collarenebri, Pokataroo, Rowena, Burren Junction, Cryon, Cumborah, Glengarry and Carinda.
 Come By Chance was established in 1840, before all of the above towns and villages.